mb-tousif/Crypto-Trade-App-Backend/README.md

 ## Description

 This is a backend for a Online Trading App where user can invest their money for trading purpose.
-It is built to implement CRUD operations, pagination and filtering using Prisma, MongoDB and Express.
-It is built with express.js and Typescript.
+It is built with implementing CRUD operations, used `$transaction` for logical groups of processing data in *Mongodb* that needs to encapsulate several operations, pagination and filtering using *Prisma*, *MongoDB*, *Typescript* and *Express*.

+## Features

+- [x] Implemented CRUD operations
+- [x] Implemented Authentication and Authorization
+- [x] Implemented Pagination and Filtering
+- [x] Implemented `$transaction` for logical groups of processing data in *Mongodb* that needs to encapsulate several operations.
+- [x] Implemented `Zod` for validation
+- [x] Implemented `JWT` for authentication
+- [x] Implemented `Bcrypt` for hashing password
+- [x] Implemented `Prisma` for ORM
+- [x] Implemented `Typescript` for type checking

 ## Technologies Used